24 Grocery- Saving Tips

 8. Buy (fruits and veggies) in season

-Fruits and veggies are generally cheaper when bought in season (and fresher, having travelled less).
+Fruits and veggies are generally cheaper when bought in season (and fresher, having traveled less).
 This is the time to buy them and freeze them for later use.

 9. Shop according to your reward points